andig/dbcopy/README.md

   3. Drop foreign keys on the identified tables in the *target* schema.
 This is necessary to allow copying of data without violating referential integrity.
   4. Copy data table by table according to configured copy mode.
   5. Re-apply foreign keys on the *target* schema (**Note:** currently not implemented for performance reasons.

+### Influx command

+The `influx` command can copy data from the Volkszaehler data table into an InfluxDB measurement.
+This can be helpful for using [Grafana](https://grafana.com) or [Chronograf](https://www.influxdata.com/time-series-platform/chronograf/) with Volkszaehler.

+With this command, the table configuration is ignored and only the data table transferred, including additional entity attributes.

 Limitations
 -----------